intentional, restrained, artisan

 subtract the obvious and add the meaningful

-make the complicated simple
+make the complicated look effortless

-find the intersection between art and design
+find the intersection between art and function

 For I&A's invitation suite (below), the couple wanted to showcase their love of high fashion floral prints in a way that didn't feel flashy or ostentatious.
 We created a custom floral painting and paired it with minimalistic graphic design, a stitched booklet and subtle embossing details.
 The end result felt understated yet strikingly elevated.